wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 ---
 #### JavaScript Paths
 Scripts paths are same with other resources like images, CSS.
-See the above section for details.
+See the above section for details with paths.

 What's needed to be mentioned are JavaScript functions places and the loading of third-party library.